fritzy/Dulcimer/README.md

     }

-The changes is an object of fields with 'then', 'now', and 'changed', values.
+The `changes` property is an object of fields with 'then', 'now', and 'changed', values.

     {
         field1: {then: 'cheese', now: 'ham', changed: true},